rhulse/kiosk-application-framework/README.md

 Like things should be together.
 Not necessarily a class, but together.
 Easier to read, easier to modify.
 Don't create unnecessary abstractions.
 Code to make it easy for future developers to understand and modify the code.
 That future developer might be you!

+5. Design is clear, or well documented

+I am a big fan of documenting why things were done a certain way.
+Perhaps some future dev will find this useful if they need to do some refactoring.

 ## Features

 ### Multi Language Support